gcallah/BookReviews/wilkinson.md

 have been anxious to contend that consciousness is "an illusion," since they, to their credit, recognize the difficulty in positing that this metaphysical transformation could actually take place.)

-In discussing free will Wilkinson brings up the famous experiments by Libet, which showed an increase in neural activity before an experimental subject was consciously aware of having made a choice.
+In discussing free will Wilkinson brings up the famous experiments by Benjamin Libet, which showed an increase in neural activity before an experimental subject was consciously aware of having made a choice.
-But simply showing that there is neural activity before a choice is consciously made does nothing to demonstrate that humans do not make genuine choices.
-It is like contending that because I debated where to head before driving to New York, I did not actually decide to go there.
+But simply showing that there is neural activity before a choice is consciously made does nothing to demonstrate that humans do not make genuine choices: that I deliberated about where to go on vacation before driving to New York does not imply that I did not actually decide to go there.

 When Wilkinson comes to announce the purpose revealed by these competing pulls that evolution has graced us with, he writes, "This purpose is to choose between these competing natures."

 But what kind of purpose is *that*?
-Making some choice or other cannot be our ultimate purpose in life, since we can only make choices *based upon* some purpose we have lying outside the choice itself.
+Making some choice cannot be our ultimate purpose in life, since we can only make choices *based upon* some purpose we have beyond the choice itself.
 For instance, if I am driving from my home in South Carolina to New York, I have a choice between I-81 and I-95 as the main highway I will follow northward.
 If the purpose of my drive is to arrive as fast as possible in New York, I will choose I-95.
 But if my purpose is to enjoy wonderful scenery along the way, I will choose I-81.